tarwn/lessthandot-hugo/blogs/content/posts/2014-05-15-ssrs-nugget-displaying-placeholders-when-no-rows-are-returned.md

 =iif(CountRows() = 0,False,True)
 ```
 <p style="text-align: justify">
   You can find more info on CountRows <a href="http://technet.microsoft.com/en-us/library/ms156330(v=sql.100).aspx">here</a>.
-However, when I ran the report the extra row didn’t show up.
+However, when I ran the report the extra row didn't show up.
 Maybe I needed to add a scope as a parameter to the CountRows function?
 So I changed the expression to this, with <em>TablixTest</em> being the name of the Tablix:
 </p>

 ```vb
 =iif(CountRows(“TablixTest”) = 0,False,True)
 ```
 <p style="text-align: justify">
-  The line still didn’t show up.
+  The line still didn't show up.
 I changed the scope to <i>Detail</i> (in the hope it would count the detail lines), but no luck.
-To be honest, I don’t know much about scopes in SSRS.
+To be honest, I don't know much about scopes in SSRS.
 Then I had an idea: I added the extra row to the details of the tablix.
 What if I added it outside that group?
 </p>

 <p style="text-align: justify">